heroku/buildpacks-nodejs/buildpacks/nodejs-yarn/notes.md

 `heroku-cleanup` usually runs after module pruning, but this buildpack isn't pruning yet, so we don't need this one yet.

+## corepack

+Node.js 16.9+ ships with corepack.
+Corepack provides shims for `yarn` with `corepack enable`.
+Instead of downloading the Yarn CLI, we could use `corepack` instead.
+We can check if the `package.json` has a `{ "packageManager":
+"yarn@3.1" }` to decide whether to use corepack or download yarn according based on the `engines.yarn` syntax.

 ## compile checks

 There are a few compile-time checks we should probably fail or warn about: